 So, it makes perfect sense that focusing on reducing churn is paramount since keeping your customers is profitable!

 Yet, not too many companies understand this and, as a result, still struggle in trying to implement a successful churn prevention strategy.
-So, how do you reduce customer churn.
+So, how do you reduce customer churn?

-But no need to panic, there are things that you can do right here and right now to combat customer churn.
-We’ve created 12 ways to reduce customer churn, and in part one, we will share with you six easy tips to get started:
+No need to panic, there are things that you can do right here and right now to combat customer churn.

 1. Analyze why churn occurs

-Don’t go the lazy way by sending the customers exit surveys; just call them up and ask them why they left.
-This will provide you with immediate feedback on whether or not your product solves the customers’ problems or causes trouble to implement.
+Don’t go down the lazy path by sending the customers exit surveys; just call them up and ask why they left.
+This will give you the immediate, voice of customer feedback on whether or not your product solves the customers’ problems or causes trouble

 2. Engage with your customers

-The second thing that helps prevent churn is to engage your customers with your product.
+Another way to prevent churn is to actively engage your customers with your product.

-Often referred to as relationship marketing, give your customers reasons to keep coming back by showing them the day-to-day value of using your products.
-In other words, you have to make yourself (your products, services, offers, etc.) a part of your customers’ daily work flow.
+Often referred to as relationship marketing, give your customers reasons to keep coming back by showing them the day-to-day value of using your products, by making your products, services, offers, etc. a part of their daily workflow.

-Engagement can be achieved through providing ample and clear content about the key functional benefits of your product and offering regular news updates, such as announcements of deals, special offers or sales you have coming up.
+For starters, provide ample and versatile content about the key functional benefits of your product and offer regular news updates, such as announcements of deals, special offers or upcoming upgrades.

-It is also a good idea to ask for continuous feedback.
+And, finally, don’t forget about the good-old feedback.
 For example, ask your new customers what their first impression of using your product was.
-This will help you to better understand the initial impact that your products are making.
+This will help you better understand the initial impact that your products are making.

 3. Educate the customer

-In other words, you have not only to give them the tools that work, but also offer the training on how to use these tools at a maximum profit.
-In this way you will demonstrate the full potential of your products and services, and ensure that customers are on board.
+In other words, you have to not only to give them the tools that work, but also offer the training on how to use these tools at a maximum profit.
+In this way you will demonstrate the full potential of your products and services, and ensure that customers have a successful onboarding and implementation.

 4. Know who is at risk